amirreza8002/django-valkey/docs/source/async/configuration.rst

 Configure The Async Client
 ==========================

+**Important**: the async client is not compatible with django's cache middlewares. if you need the middlewares, consider using the sync client or implement a new middleware.

 as of now, we have one async client available, working on more tho.

 to setup the async client you can configure your settings file to look like this: